vsimko/convert2pdf/README.md

 - if you have a bug report, feature requst or just a question, use the issue tracker
 - contribute code through pull requests
 - pull requests must refer to some issue in the issue tracker, so add issues first
+- version number is located in `deb-control` file which is also used by `make deb`

 ## Other links
 - https://www.openhub.net/p/figconv